 I highly recommend this book, especially (but as my case should make quite clear, not exclusively) for families with young girls interested in dinosaurs and fossils.
 These 12 women make inspiring role models for everyone, and I always approve of bringing lesser known aspects of history into the spotlight.
 I suppose my only disappointment is that we only get introduced to 12 people!
 One could easily fill a much larger book with important women in paleontology.
 I particularly would’ve enjoyed to see the inclusion of expert fossil hunter Wendy Slodoba, as well as perhaps the most famous female paleontologist since Mary Anning, Mary Schweitzer, of tyrannosaur soft-tissue fame.
 (If you want to learn more about the latter, Stated Clearly has an excellent video about her.)
 That’s of course to say nothing about the various paleontologist I follow online, like ankylosaur expert Victoria Arbour, paleo-educator Ashley Hall (who recently published her first book, Fossils For Kids!), and many others.
 (And of course there are always those whose research ends up contributing to new insights in paleontology, even if they themselves study different disciplines, such as Marie Tharpe, though I don’t think anybody can top The Amoeba People’s amazing music video about her!)

 Hmm, well my own blog post will quickly become a clunky mess if I don’t wrap things up, so I guess I can appreciate the necessity of Daring to Dig‘s choice to limit the number of individuals featured.
-If you’d like to learn more, though, I recommend checking out She Found Fossils.
-Though I’ve yet to get around to buying this one myself, it looks like it features several more women not covered in this book.
-I’ve also reviewed a few other books that emphasize the role of women in paleontology.
-She Found Fossils is the most comprehensive, and includes many of the people I mentioned above, but I also recommend Mary Anning’s Curiosity, The Adventures of Padma and a Blue Dinosaur, and The Dinosaur Expert.
+If you’d like to learn more, though, I recommend checking out some of the other books I’ve reviewed that emphasize the role of women in paleontology.
+She Found Fossils is the most comprehensive, and includes many of the people I mentioned above, but I also recommend Mary Anning’s Curiosity, The Adventures of Padma and a Blue Dinosaur, Fossil Huntress, and The Dinosaur Expert.
 PRI’s other big children’s book, Into The Ordovician, also includes a few more in its last few pages.
 As for Daring to Dig in particular, I suggest you go pick up a copy immediately, as it has definitely earned a solid Dino Dad Stomp of Approval!